JianzhouZhan/Awesome-RecSystem-Models/README.md

 - ##### DCN: Deep&Cross Network
     - The paper is available at: https://arxiv.org/pdf/1708.05123.pdf
     - Tested dataset: Criteo
-    - Run data/forDCN/DCN_dataProcess.py to pre-porcess the data.
+    - Run data/forDCN/DCN_dataProcess.py to pre-process the data.
 According to the paper, the dataset is split by 9:0.5:0.5 for train, test and valid
     - Split the data set by 9:0.5:0.5 for train, test and valid
     - Run Model/DeepCrossNetwork_PyTorch.py, and the results are as follows: